-When you think of Malibu, California, the first thing that has to come to mind is the ocean.
+When you think of Malibu, California, the ocean’s first thing to come to mind.
 This iconic seaside town is home to celebrity mansions, famous restaurants, and waves that attract surfers from around the world.

 But beyond the glitz and glam, this area offers incredible opportunities for campers, whether you’re traveling by van, RV, or something in between.
 On one hand, you can enjoy the beaches for swimming, fishing, or beachcombing; but on the other, there are miles of wilderness and trails to explore through the peaks and valleys of the Santa Monica Mountains.

-No matter how you like to travel, you’ll find something pleasing in this California spot, whether it’s a Malibu RV resort, a primitive tract of land devoid of even cell phone service, or something that combines the best of both worlds.
+Whether you like to travel, you’ll find something pleasing in this California spot, whether it’s a Malibu RV resort, a primitive tract of land devoid of cell phone service, or something that combines the best of both worlds.

 Of all the campgrounds we’ve explored and researched, our favorite is the Malibu Beach RV Park.
 This place allows you to camp as simply or as elaborately as you please, and with the shores of the beach just a quick jaunt away.

 Keep reading to learn more about what this RV park and our other top camping locations near Malibu, CA, have to offer so you can find a spot to call your own the next time you’re in town.